qamro/data-scraping-programs/README.md

 **Resuming after a crash:**

 Every time a page finishes, its number is saved to `checkpoint.json` along with the data collected so far.
-If the script crashes, loses connection, or you stop it with `Ctrl+C`, just **run it again** — it reads that file, skips every page already marked done, and only fetches what's left.
+If the script crashes, loses connection, or you stop it with `Ctrl+C`, just **run it again**, it reads that file, skips every page already marked done, and only fetches what's left.

 `checkpoint.json` is deleted automatically once the scrape finishes successfully.
-If you see it still sitting in your folder, that means the last run didn't finish — running the script again will pick up where it left off.
+If you see it still sitting in your folder, that means the last run didn't finish, running the script again will pick up where it left off.

 ---